Skip to main content

 Multiple Pipelines

-Each pipeline has access to the current status of the Resource, populated in the /kratix/input/object.yaml file.
+Each Pipeline has access to the current status of the Resource, populated in the /kratix/input/object.yaml file.
 This allows you to read the current status to make decisions on what to write to the status file.

-For example, if you had two pipelines:
+For example, if you had two Configure Pipelines:

 apiVersion: platform.kratix.io/v1alpha1